This recipe helps you to create a report that filters on follow-up tickets. It can be used to include or exclude those tickets.

 - From the list of attributes, choose Ticket > Ticket ID, then click Apply.

-- The current query setup will match the following:
+- The current report setup will match the following:

 - In the result manipulation (), menu. click Metric Filter.